QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 #### Use PersistentVolumeClaim

-The examples above show that, to use PersistentVolume, the volume should be created at first, then input volume ID in configuration file and bind it to specified service, it is very hard for resource migration.
-To solve this limitation, Kubernetes provides PersistentVolumeClaim, which just needs to define the requirement of volume, creation and destruction will be handled by Kubernetes automatically.
+The examples above show that, to use PersistentVolume, the volume should be created at first, then input volume ID in configuration file and bind it to specified service.
+It is very hard for resource migration.
+To solve this limitation, Kubernetes provides PersistentVolumeClaim, which just needs to define the requirement of volume.
+Creation and destruction will be handled by Kubernetes automatically.

 Define StorageClass: